GIP-ITC-UniversityTwente/workshop-postgis-vector/README.md

     dict_writer.writeheader()
     dict_writer.writerows(mydata)
 ```
 You should now have a data set.
-In the caso of the geoJSON, ogr2ogr as discussed below can help you to load it into your table.
+In the case it is geoJSON, ogr2ogr as discussed below, can help you to load it into your table.
 Understand that for such to work you need to indicate names of the database server, database, schema, and table.
 Because csv files are another very common data container, we explain how these must be handled for ingestion into a database.
 This is probably what you should try out for this first dataset.
 Here are the steps:

 1. think up a proper name for the table that will hold your dataset, and look at the data first to understand which attributes (columns) the table has, and which data type is associated with each attribute.
 2. create the table in *YOURSCHEMA*.
 This could be done with a sql CREATE TABLE statement, but we suggest here that you use the pgAdmin GUI to create the table and one by one also its attributes.
 We advice that you use the same sequence of attributes as the dataset uses.
 Decide whether your dataset already has an attribute (or a combination of these) that can function as primary key.
 If so, define this while creating the table.
 If not so, create an extra attribute, named *dsid* for instance of type *serial*.
 This type hands out unique integer numbers to newly created tuples automatically.
 Define the primary key now, when you are still in table creation mode.
 If you forgot, open the table properties and define it still.